01 of 10

 Seed Starting: Supplies - What You'll Need

-Here are the basics of what you'll need to get your garden seeds started:
+Here are the basics of what you'll need to get your garden seeds started growing indoors:

 Continue to 2 of 10 below.

-- Labels/markers - Do this when you plant your seeds, because won't remember what's what.
+- Labels and markers: Do this when you plant your seeds, because won't remember what's what.

-- Plastic Bags or Covers - These will trap warmth and humidity where the seeds. need it
+- Plastic bags or covers: These will trap warmth and humidity when the seeds require damp soil.

 02 of 10